red-freak/modular-monolith-laravel-env/README.md

 ## tasks
 ### tasks for 0.2.0 - reading the .env
-- [ ] implementing logic to load the additional dotenv-files
+- [X] implementing logic to load the additional dotenv-files
+- [ ] prefixing by module
 ### tasks for 0.3.0 - encrypting the files
 - [ ] support for `env:encrypt` and `env:decrypt` to handle the files
 - [ ] implementing `modular_env:encrypt` and `modular_env:deecrypt` to support deployment processes